RoskiDeluge/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

-An adaptive is hardcoded with media queries and adjusts to the at specific breakpoints, wheareas a fully resonsive site continuously adjusts its size based on the viewport.
+An adaptive site is hardcoded with media queries and adjusts to the screen size at specific breakpoints, wheareas a fully resonsive site continuously adjusts its size based on the viewport.

 2. Describe what it means to be mobile first vs desktop first.